Vandopsis lissochiloides

-Vandopsis lissochiloides is a plant species in the genus Vandopsis, belonging to the orchid family (Orchidaceae), has a unique combination of sharp yellow and toned pinkish back side.
+Vandopsis lissochiloides is a plant species in the genus Vandopsis, belonging to the orchid family (Orchidaceae).
+It has a unique combination of sharp yellow and toned pinkish back side.

 Characteristics

-The robust stem can reach up to 2 m heigh or 80 inches.
-The leaves are stiff and leathery and up to one feet (30 cm) long.
+The robust stem can reach up to 2 m in height, or 80 inches.
+The leaves are stiff and leathery and up to one foot (30 cm) long.
 Gently perfumed, those textured flowers are about 7 cm across and last for several months.

 Habitat

 It usually grows in the lowlands of the Philippines, but also in Thailand and Laos, and as far as New Guinea.